Kaltsoon/data-management-and-databases/slidev/09-logical-database-design.md

 ## Refining the attributes

-- Once we have created the relations we need to refine the attributes in the following manner:
+- Once we have created the relations, we need to refine the attributes in the following manner:
   - We divide a non-atomic attribute into smaller (atomic) attributes.
 For example student's home address can be divided into, city, postal code and street_address attributes
   - We define general (not DBMS-specific) attribute data-types, for example "string" or "integer"
   - We define which attributes can have `NULL` values.
 We should allow `NULL` in an attribute only based on **strong arguments**

 ---

-## Determing primary keys
+## Determining primary keys

 <pre>
 Student(<u>student_number</u>, first_name, surname)